denali49/fabric-ca-k8s/README.md

 ## Watch this tutorial on [YouTube](https://youtu.be/PbMxqH6bNB8) before you do it on your local machine.

 Deploy a Hyperledger Fabric Certificate Authority using Native Kubernetes (k8s) for Production Hyperledger Fabric Networks Deployed on Cloud Infrastructure.
+# ***IMPORTANT NOTE: DO NOT USE THIS CONFIGURATION IN PRODUCTION AS TLS IS NOT ENABLED, FOR PRACTICE ONLY!***

+If you do not wish to use minikube and would rather deploy in the cloud, you need to ensure that you can provision storage and a peristent volume claim against that storage as each cloud provider is slightly different.
+You must be able to access your cluster before proceeding if using cloud providers such as IBM, Google Cloud, AWS, Digital Ocean, or Azure.
+You can check access by running `kubectl get all` in your terminal after you have downloaded the .kubeconfig file from your provider.

 ## **Purpose**
 Learn how to configure and deploy a Hyperledger Fabric Certificate Authority on Kubernetes for a production network and manage cryptographic identities without using cryptogen.